andong777/FruitWar/README.md

 ## 12/19
 - add filter of sensitive words.
+- add hint when the ball moves vertically.
+- add blink effect when star appears.
+- fix the bug that a property can be caught twice.
+- modify the size of some sprites.

 ## 12/15
 - fix the bug that text field can't type in.